Polish election marks huge win for Donald Tusk as ruling conservatives lose to centrist coalition

 The official ballot announced by the National Electoral Commission aligns closely with an exit poll released after voting ended Sunday.

-Law and Justice had been taking the country on an illiberal path, taking control of courts in a manner that violated the country's constitution.
+Law and Justice had been moving the country down an illiberal path, taking control of courts in a manner that violated the country's constitution.
 The party politicized state institutions, including taxpayer-funded public media which it used as a crude propaganda tool to praise itself and vilify opponents.

 Tusk's success is all the more remarkable given that state media went into overdrive to portray him as a stooge of Germany and Russia.
 That portrayal, which appeared baseless, also won him much sympathy.

 The LGBTQ+ community also suffered a smear campaign in recent years, being portrayed as a threat to the nation by the conservative ruling party.
-Liberals were also depicted as disloyal to the country.
+Liberal critics were sometimes depicted as disloyal to the country.
 Over the years, massive protests led by women rocked the country as the party restricted the abortion law to prevent the termination of pregnancies with fetal abnormalities.

 Young people and women were among those who voted in droves to get rid of the Law and Justice party, which won in 2015 vowing to fight corruption and help even out economic inequalities.
-While its social spending did help many Polish pensioners and families, the party has increasingly faced allegations of corruption.
+While its social spending did help many Polish pensioners and families, solidifying a solid base of support, the party has increasingly faced allegations of corruption.

-The National Electoral Commission said that Law and Justice won slightly over 35% of the votes, and the far-right Confederation, a possible ally, about 7%.
+The National Electoral Commission said that Law and Justice won slightly over 35% of the votes, and the far-right Confederation party, a possible ally, about 7%.

-Three opposition groups won a collective of 53.7%, enough for a comfortable majority in the 460-seat lower house of parliament, or Sejm; The Civic Coalition garnered 30.7% of the vote while the centrist Third Way got 14.4% and the New Left about 8.6%.
+Three opposition groups won a collective of 53.7%, enough for a comfortable majority of 248 seats in the 460-seat lower house of parliament, or Sejm; The Civic Coalition garnered 30.7% of the vote while the centrist Third Way got 14.4% and the New Left about 8.6%.

 The three ran on separate tickets so they are not formally part of the same coalition, but all promised to cooperate to restore the rule of law.